Pink-footed goose

-The pink-footed goose (Anser brachyrhynchus) is a goose which breeds in eastern Greenland, Iceland and Svalbard.
+The pink-footed goose (Anser brachyrhynchus) is a goose which breeds in eastern Greenland, Iceland, Svalbard, and recently Novaya Zemlya.
 It is migratory, wintering in northwest Europe, especially Ireland, Great Britain, the Netherlands, and western Denmark.
 The name is often abbreviated in colloquial usage to "pinkfoot" (plural "pinkfeet").
-Anser is the Latin for "goose", and brachyrhynchus comes from the ancient Greek brachus "short" and rhunchos "bill".
+Anser is the Latin for "goose", and brachyrhynchus comes from the ancient Greek brachus, meaning "short", and rhunchos, meaning "bill".

+Description

 It is a medium-sized goose, 60–75 cm long, the wingspan 135–170 cm, and weighing 1.8–3.4 kg.
-It has a short bill, bright pink in the middle with a black base and tip, and pink feet.
+It has a short bill, bright pink in the middle with a black base and tip, similar in pattern to tundra bean goose but pink where that species is orange, and pink feet.
 The body is mid-grey-brown, the head and neck a richer, darker brown, the rump and vent white, and the tail grey with a broad white tip.
 The upper wing-coverts are of a somewhat similar pale bluish-grey as in the greylag goose, and the flight feathers blackish-grey.

-The species is most closely related to the bean goose Anser fabalis (having even been treated as a subspecies of it at times in the past), sharing a similar black-and-coloured pattern bill, but differing in having pink on the bill and legs where the bean goose is orange, and in the paler, greyer plumage tones.
-It is similar in size to the small rossicus subspecies of bean goose, but distinctly smaller than the nominate subspecies fabalis.
+Taxonomy

+The species is surprisingly most closely related to the larger taiga bean goose Anser fabalis, rather than the similarly-sized subspecies of the tundra bean goose A. serrirostris rossicus, with which it had earlier been linked.
 It produces a medley of high-pitched honking calls, being particularly vocal in flight, with large skeins being almost deafening.

 Population

 There are two largely discrete populations of pink-footed goose.
-The Greenland and Iceland population winter in Great Britain, while the Svalbard population winters in the Netherlands and Denmark, with small numbers also in Norway (where it is common on migration), northern Germany, and Belgium.
+The Greenland and Iceland population winters in Great Britain, while the Svalbard and Novaya Zemlya population winters in the Netherlands and Denmark, with small numbers also in Norway (where it is common on migration), northern Germany, and Belgium.